 The 100% online MACPR program will prepare graduates as members of interdisciplinary clinical and preclinical research teams filling positions as CRAs, CRCs, regulatory specialists, and clinical and safety pharmacology professionals.
 The program offers a multidisciplinary curriculum, covering the theory and practice of research methods and statistics, the ethics of human subject and animal research, the science of pharmacology and medical product regulation, and the business of research operations and management.

 1. Clinical Research Management – directed by the College of Nursing

-2. Regulatory Affairs – directed by the Colleges of Nursing and Pharmacy
+2. Regulatory Affairs – directed by the Colleges of Pharmacy